What is EB?

 Our team at Stanford has historically focused on recessive dystrophic EB (RDEB), though we treat and are conducting clinical trials for all types of EB.
 Click for information on our pre-clinical studies and clinical studies to date (including gene therapy).

 Patients with RDEB are born lacking normal type VII collagen.
 RDEB patients develop a relentless, scarring EB subtype, which produces painful blisters and wounds on skin and mucous membranes (e.g. mouth, throat).
 Sometimes these wounds can persist for years.
 Wounds and body parts are covered extensively with special non-stick bandages, which can cost thousands of dollars per month.
 Dressing changes can take hours and need to be done daily to every other day.
 These wounds are at risk to become aggressive squamous cell carcinoma, which is a major cause of death.

 RDEB also affects the rest of the body, causing strictures of the esophagus, abrasions in the eyes, webbing of the fingers, and many other symptoms.
 The incidence of RDEB is estimated to be about 1 to 2 per 1,000,000 people.
-With improvements in nutrition, wound care, and complication management RDEB patients can live into their 30s or 40s.
+With improvements in nutrition, wound care, and complication management RDEB patients can live into their 30s or 40s and beyond.

 For more information, please click here for the Medscape chapter on EB, written by Dr. Peter Marinkovich (requires free registration).

 Our physicians at Stanford and Stanford Children's have extensive experience in treating children and adults with EB.
 Our pediatric dermatologists that treat EB are Phuong Khuu, MD and Joyce Teng, MD, PhD.
 Adults with EB are seen in clinic by Peter Marinkovich, MD.